TAHJones/boutique/README.md

 ## Update urls.py file as follows:

+Gives us all the urls needed for logins, logouts, password resets etc.

 add 'include' to 'from django.urls import path, include' in urls.py file

 add 'path('accounts', include('allauth.urls')),' to urlpatterns: